 Strengthening Communities’ Capacity to Mitigate Conflict and Advance Reconciliation

-With a final peace deal between the government and the Revolutionary Armed Forces of Colombia (FARC) signed in November 2016, Colombia is currently turning the page on half a century of armed conflict.
+With a final peace deal between the government and the Revolutionary Armed Forces of Colombia (FARC) signed on November 12, 2016, Colombia is in the process of turning the page on half a century of armed conflict.
 Despite the promise of peace, tremendous difficulties persist in conflict-affected regions.
-Against this backdrop, the USAID-funded Program of Alliances for Reconciliation (PAR) accepts the challenge of carving out a space for reconciliation, bringing together actors from all corners of society and transforming mentalities marked by war, intolerance, and fear.
+Against this backdrop, the USAID-funded Program of Alliances for Reconciliation (PAR) took on the challenge of carving out a space for reconciliation, bringing together actors from all corners of society and transforming mentalities marked by war, intolerance, and fear.

-At this pivotal time in Colombia’s history, the ACDI/VOCA team is excited about supporting inclusive and lasting peace for the Colombian people.
-PAR aims to ensure that Colombians are better prepared to come to terms with the past, strengthen communities’ capacity to mitigate conflicts, and actively embrace and advance reconciliation.
+The ACDI/VOCA team passionately supported inclusive and lasting peace for the Colombian people during PAR implementation.
+PAR aimed to ensure that Colombians are better prepared to come to terms with the past, strengthen communities’ capacity to mitigate conflicts, and actively embrace and advance reconciliation.
 ACDI/VOCA implemented PAR in conjunction with various local organizations, including Corporación Reconciliación Colombia, Proyectos Semana, Pontificia Universidad Javeriana, Fundación ANDI, and other local NGOs.

-- Foment reconciliation-oriented behavioral change by fostering strategic public-private alliances to support community reconciliation initiatives
+Fostered reconciliation-oriented behavioral change by forming strategic public-private alliances to support community reconciliation initiatives

 Project Activities & Approaches